apify/apify-cli/COMMANDS.md

 Uploads the actor to the Apify platform and builds it there.

 USAGE
-  $ apify push [ACTID]
+  $ apify push [ACTORID]

 ARGUMENTS
-  ACTID  ID of an existing actor on the Apify platform where the files will be
+  ACTORID  ID of an existing actor on the Apify platform where the files will be
            pushed.
 If not provided, the command will create or modify the actor with the name specified in "apify.json" file.

 OPTIONS
   -b, --build-tag=build-tag              Build tag to be applied to the
                                          successful actor build.
 By default, it
                                          is taken from the "apify.json" file

+  -v, --version=version                  Deprecated: Use version instead.
+Actor
-  -v, --version-number=version-number    Actor version number to which the files
+                                         version number to which the files
                                          should be pushed.
 By default, it is taken from the "apify.json" file.

   -w, --wait-for-finish=wait-for-finish  Seconds for waiting to build to finish,
                                          if no value passed, it waits forever.

+  --version-number=version-number        DEPRECATED: Use flag version instead.
+                                         Actor version number to which the files should be pushed.
+By default, it is taken from the "apify.json" file.

 DESCRIPTION
   The command creates a ZIP with files of the actor from the current directory,